 Event photography at the Saint Louis Fashion Fund happens often and it is such an honor for photographers, professional and amateurs alike.
 All anyone needs is a cellphone with some kind of flash to get great photos.
 The bigger cameras are not really necessary anymore with today’s technology.

-A: You actually don’t as long as you a friend or two with smart phones that will act as designated photographers for the event.
+A: You actually don’t as long as you have friend with a smart phone who will act as the designated photographer for the event.

 I did an experiment that I posted on YouTube video showing a picture of a restaurant from a $250 camera vs a $1000 full frame camera during the day.
 Spoiler Alert – there wasn’t any difference.

 Saint Louis Fashion Fund is a non-profit located in the historic Garment District neighborhood on Washington Avenue in downtown St. Louis.
-The event was a local fashion design competition called Fashion Anarchyproduced by Dwight Carter of BrainchildEvents.com.
+The event was a local fashion design competition called Fashion Anarchy produced by Dwight Carter of BrainchildEvents.com.
 The show was seamless and so much fun.

 The timeplapse condenses a 15 minute show into less than 1 minute.
 The music is a mixture of “Taps” and the “Battle Hymne of the Republic” that were downloaded from YouTube’s Audio Library.